Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Some other aspects of vision

+Variations in the sizes of images are significant in both natural vision (Section \ref{image_size_natural_vision_section}) and in the processing of images by computers (Section \ref{unifying_raster_vector_graphics_section}).

-\subsection{Recognition despite variations in image size}
+\subsubsection{Recognition despite variations in image size}

-A prominent feature of natural vision is that we can recognise something despite wide variations in viewing distance and corresponding variations in the size of the retinal image.\footnote{This is related to but different from the phenomenon of `size constancy': that, within limits, our perception of an objects’ size remains the same, regardless of viewing distance or the size of the retinal image.} Although this phenomenon is not consistent with any simple pattern-matching model of vision, it appears that it can be accommodated within the SP theory.
+A prominent feature of natural vision is that we can recognise something despite wide variations in viewing distance and corresponding variations in the size of the retinal image.\footnote{This is related to but different from the phenomenon of `size constancy': that, within limits, our perception of an object's size remains the same, regardless of viewing distance or the size of the retinal image.} Although this phenomenon is not consistent with any simple pattern-matching model of vision, it appears that it can be accommodated within the SP framework.

 Let us suppose that, as described in Section \ref{recursive_run-length_coding_section}, the image to be processed is reduced to a `primal sketch', showing boundaries between uniform areas but without the redundancy within those areas.
+And let us suppose that the redundancy in any line with a uniform direction or curve has been reduced or eliminated as described in Section \ref{orientations_lengths_corners_section}.

-For any given scene, the effect of that processing will be to reduce or eliminate variations in the size of the original image.
-The primal sketch that is derived from a large version of the scene will be much the same as the primal sketch that is derived from a small version.
+For any given image, the effect of those kinds of processing will be to reduce or eliminate variations in the size of the original image.
+The encoding that is derived from a large version of the scene will be much the same as the encoding that is derived from a small version.